mruifer/Electricity-demand-forecast/README.md

 ## 🚀 How to Use

-Open and run the notebooks in the `notebooks/` folder using your preferred IDE or development environment (e.g., VSCode, JupyterLab) to reproduce the main experiments!
+Open and run the notebooks in the `notebooks/` folder using your preferred IDE or development environment (e.g., VSCode, JupyterLab) to reproduce the key experiments!

 ---